 Expect them to accuse you of what they think they’re being accused of, a form of projection.

-Ultimately, they may accuse you of some other misdeed or crime in an effort to create confusion and chaos so they can hopefully slip out and wriggle away.
+Ultimately, they may accuse you of some other misdeed in an effort to create confusion and chaos so they can hopefully slip out and wriggle away.

 Repeating Words, Stuttering, Trouble Speaking – People who may be lying will exhibit all kinds of curious verbal problems.
 They might stick on a particular word, repeating it, or using an in conversation too often.